Getting

 ports, airports, on ferries and other traveller-oriented locations.

-They frequently take substantial commissions, or to hide the
+They frequently take substantial commissions, or use an exchange rate

-offer you.
-The advertising slogan "We take no commission" is frequently
+no commission" is frequently

 used to mislead travellers into thinking that they are getting a very